Skip to content

 Step 1: Gather the best photos

 Before diving into jewelry photo editing, it’s essential to sort through your raw shots and select the best ones.
 This initial step ensures that you’re only spending time editing photos that will actually be used.
-Providing different angles for each product enhances the customer’s viewing experience and allows for a comprehensive representation of your jewelry pieces.
+Showing different angles of each product helps customers see your jewelry better and understand it more clearly.

 Step 2: Decide on the editing software to use